yohajoh/yohajoh/README.md

 <h1 align="center">Hi 👋, I'm yohannes belete</h1>
 <h3 align="center">A passionate backend web developer from Ethiopia</h3>
 I am a Computer Science and Enginnering student at ASTU, driven by a curiosity for technology and a love for learning.
-My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.
+My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.<br/>
 <p>&nbsp;<img align="center" src="https://github-readme-stats.vercel.app/api?username=yohajoh&show_icons=true&locale=en" alt="yohajoh" /></p>

 <h3>🚀 About Me</h3>